TownyAdvanced/TownyCombat/README.md

     - Teleport with player on /n or /t spawn.
     - Speed Increase: +12%.
     - Attack Damage Resistance: +60% .
-    - Fire Shield: Immune to fire.
-    - Missile Shield: Immune to arrows from bows (but not crossbows).
+    - Missile Shield: Immune to arrows (except from crossbows).
     - Cavalry Strength Bonus: Strength 3 effect for 1 hit, cooldown for 10 seconds.
   - Special Vulnerabilities:
     - Take +9 damage when hit by a spear.